cambridge-msp/face-emotion-api-workshop/README.md

 ## Preparing for the Workshop

+If you just want to watch how to build an app with Cognitive Services just come along!

-If you are attending this workshop do the following. __It is highly recommended you do this before coming along.__
+If you want to follow along with the coding then make sure you have the following. __It is highly recommended you do this before coming along.__

 1. Make sure you have Git installed.
 If not, follow instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-2. Clone this repository by typing this command: `git clone https://github.com/henry-thompson/face-emotion-api-workshop.git`.
+2. Clone this repository by typing this command: `git clone https://github.com/cambridge-msp/face-emotion-api-workshop.git`.
 3. Navigate to the project directory: `cd face-emotion-api-workshop`.
 4. Open Android Studio.
 Open this project - it is in the directory mentioned in point 3.
 It is likely that Android Studio will complain that the correct SDK version is not installed: _install the SDK_ by following the instructions if so.
 5. It is likely Android Studio will say the project requires a Gradle Sync.
 Follow the instructions to sync the project.